Quack & Wabbit

 We are Tanya Crowley and Yumi Ozaki, program directors and performers for the northern California puppetry troupe, Quack and Wabbit Puppet Theatre.
 Occupational therapists by trade, we cofounded Quack & Wabbit Puppet Theatre because of our love of puppetry and because we discovered the effectiveness of puppetry in therapy sessions.
 By using puppetry to teach, children learned the skills being taught more quickly while having fun.
 We use our professional quality, handmade puppets to teach children positive messages and life skills.
 Our humorous, musical, poignant and tender-hearted stories yield emotional responses in children, enhancing their learning experience.

 We have attended puppetry writing workshops, and have had the honor of being chosen to work with Jerry Juhl, the writer of the Muppet Movies.
 Attending national and regional puppetry conferences, we learned puppet creation and manipulation and theater production.
 We have a wide array of teaching experience, having taught puppet making and manipulation, script writing, and theater production over the course of ten years, at local and regional puppetry conferences and at FirePALS (Fire Prevention And Life Safety) conferences.
-We present puppetry workshops for children and teachers throughout northern California, along with Teaching Tolerance Workshops for teachers and school personnel.
-Quack and Wabbit Puppet Theatre has been creating and touring in original entertaining and educational puppet shows for the past 18 years.
-We have toured our programs throughout Humboldt County, Del Norte County, and the San Francisco Bay area.

 Our puppet theater performances include both original musical versions of classic children's stories and educational programs which teach valuable life skills.
 In the past, we have partnered with Fire Pals, a nationally recognized fire and child safety organization to teach traffic safety, bike safety, earthquake safety, and water and fire safety.
 We have worked with Humboldt Del Norte Dental Society to create a program that teaches children about oral health.
 In collaboration with Ink People, Garfield and Freshwater School Districts, McLean Foundation, and JAMS Foundation, we have created two bullying prevention puppetry programs that teach tolerance and compassionate communication.